paoga87/jekyll-v2/_pages/about.md

 I currently work as a Sr. Staff Cybersecurity Engineer at [Bixal](https://www.bixal.com/).
 I am also an Adjunct of Cybersecurity for the Cyberfellows graduate program at [New York University (NYU)](http://www.nyu.edu/).

 When not at work, you can find me running, exercising or enjoying walks with my dogs!
-One of my most recent running accomplishments that I'm proud of was running the Berlin marathon in September 2023 to get my 3rd [Abbott World Majors' star](https://www.worldmarathonmajors.com/six-star/majors), and running my 8th full marathon in June 2024 in Duluth, MN.
+One of my most recent running accomplishments that I'm proud of was running the Berlin marathon in September 2023 to get my 3rd [Abbott World Majors' star](https://www.worldmarathonmajors.com/six-star/majors), and running my 9th full marathon in September 2024 in Sydney, Australia - a candidate race for the [Abbott World Majors](https://www.worldmarathonmajors.com/sydney-major) at the time, and now officially the 7th Major as of November 3, 2024.

 Thank you for stopping by.
 Please visit my [blog](/blog) and let me know what you think!